-Fruits supply vitamins and minerals that are relatively poorly supplied by meats, eggs and dairy products, particularly vitamin C, potassium and boron.
+Fruits supply vitamins and minerals that are relatively poorly supplied by meats, eggs and dairy products, particularly vitamin C, potassium (as citrate) and boron.

 Fruits also have an alkaline residue (bicarbonate) which balances the acid residue of animal products.
-We have some evidence that eating a more alkaline diet protects against loss of muscle mass with aging.20
+We have some evidence that eating a more fruit (and therefore potassium citrate) protects against loss of muscle mass with aging.20

 Phytochemicals in fruit can improve muscle function, block endotoxin absorption, reduce inflammation and enhance intestinal microbiome and metabolism.
 Here's a few examples of the research:

 Apple flavonoids may protect against muscle damage or strain from eccentric contractions.21